-For the reporting period, Putnam Retail Management Limited Partnership, acting as underwriter, received net commissions of \$8,136 from the sale of class A shares and received no monies in contingent deferred sales charges from redemptions of class B and class C shares.
+For the reporting period, Putnam Retail Management Limited Partnership, acting as underwriter, received net commissions of \$25,992 and no monies from the sale of class A and class M shares, respectively, and received no monies and \$47 in contingent deferred sales charges from redemptions of class B and class C shares, respectively.

 A deferred sales charge of up to 1.00% is assessed on certain redemptions of class A shares.
-For the reporting period, Putnam Retail Management Limited Partnership, acting as underwriter, received no monies on class A redemptions.
+For the reporting period, Putnam Retail Management Limited Partnership, acting as underwriter, received \$63 on class A redemptions.